-The new collection was created in order to commemorate the 175th anniversary of the Swiss Manufacture that was established back in 1833 (hence the name) by a certain by Antoine LeCoultre.
-In fact, the new family comprises whole four exceptional models, namely a Master Minute Repeater, an Eight Days Perpetual SQ, a gorgeous Grand Tourbillon and this deceptively unassuming Master Control Ultra Thin.
+The 2008 collection was created to commemorate the 175th anniversary of the Manufacture that was established back in 1833 (hence the name) by a certain Antoine LeCoultre.
+In fact, the new family comprises whole four exceptional models, namely a Master Minute Repeater, an Eight Days Perpetual SQ, a gorgeous Grand Tourbillon, and this deceptively unassuming Master Control Ultra Thin.

 Each model demonstrates the brand’s excellence in all specialties of high horology in its own way.
 This one, as the name implies, shows their prowess as it comes to creating models almost as thin as a couple of coins stacked together.

-Nevertheless, I was particularly interested in the Jaeger-LeCoultre Master Control 1833 Ultra Thin hand-wound watch.
+Nevertheless, I was particularly interested in the Jaeger-LeCoultre Master Control 1833 Ultra Thin collection.

 I have already delivered so many compliments to the model that you probably start getting the idea that I really like this new model.

-The top to bottom size not only makes this little beauty extremely comfort but also gives you a lot of bragging rights: there are not so many pieces of this sort in free circulation.
-Perhaps, the only thing bad about it is that you basically won’t feel it on your wrist and there is always a good chance that you either find yourself in shower wearing this thing (which is NOT good for a piece with guaranteed water resistance of just 30 meters) or tinkering inside your vintage Aston Martin’s V8 (not good either since gold is quite easy to scratch), so, before buying this model, you would probably need to practice some oriental techniques designed to increase your self-awareness level.
+The top to bottom size not only makes this little beauty extremely comfortable but also gives you a lot of bragging rights: there are not so many pieces of this sort in free circulation.
+Perhaps, the only thing bad about it is that you basically won’t feel it on your wrist and there is always a good chance that you either find yourself in the shower wearing this thing (which is NOT good for a piece with a guaranteed water-resistance of just 30 meters) or tinkering inside your vintage Aston Martin’s V8 (not good either since gold is easy to scratch), so, before buying this model, you would probably need to practice some oriental techniques designed to increase your self-awareness level.

-Although the case is quite small, the dial opening is relatively large thanks to the thin bezel and delicately executed elements.
-The impression of a very well-proportioned object is further reinforced with the way the lugs are shaped: they are very nicely sculpted and, too, make the watch feel even more comfortable on a wrist.
+Although the case is small, the dial opening is relatively large thanks to the thin bezel and delicately executed elements.
+The impression of a well-proportioned object is further reinforced with the way the lugs are shaped: they are nicely sculpted and, too, make the case feel even more comfortable on a wrist.

 The winding crown is a bit too small to my taste, but that will probably depend on the shape and thickness of your thumb and index finger.

 The dial is as laconic as the case.
-With its gold cabochon minute track and polished Dauphine hands crafted from the same rose gold alloy, the dial is extremely easy to read, although the lack of a seconds hand may feel you a bit uncomfortable at first.
-On the other hand, there is really something Zen about a watch that has no date window, no minute repeater, no chronograph sub-dials.
+With its gold cabochon minute track and polished Dauphine hands crafted from the same rose gold alloy, the dial is extremely easy to read, although the lack of a second hand may feel you a bit uncomfortable at first.
+On the other hand, there is something Zen about a dial that has no date window, no minute repeater, and no chronograph counters.